francescovallone/jCirclize/README.md

 Download the [repository][repo].

 ## Usage

 ### Load The Plugin

-Use `<script src="dist/jquery.jCirclize.js"></script>` to load the plugin inside your HTML page.
+Use `<script src="dist/jquery.jCirclize.js"></script>` to load the jQuery version of the plugin.
+*REMEMBER:* You have to load jQuery to use this version.

+or use `<script src="dist/vanilla.jCirclize.js"></script>` to load the vanilla version of the plugin.

 And use `<link href="css/jCirclize.css" rel="stylesheet" type="text/css">` to load the style inside your HTML page.

-*REMEMBER:* You have to load these two files and JQuery to use this plugin.
+*WARNING* You have to load one version of the plugin and the css file to use this plugin.

 ## Basic Usage

 You can just call the function without any options.

 ~~~javascript

 // JQuery Version